 Keily Blair – Founder & Chair (@KeilyBlair)

-Keily is a Director in PwC’s Regulatory and Commercial Disputes Team.
-Keily specializes in white collar crime and compliance matters.
+Keily is a Director in PwC’s Cyber & Data Privacy practice.
+Keily specializes in contentious matters relating to Cyber and Data Privacy law and investigations.
 After 10 years of working in the City, Keily became increasingly frustrated by exodus of talented women from the City .
 This motivated Keily to join with like minded women and found FV to provide peer support to women in the early and middle stages of their careers in the City.
 Keily wants to assist women to voice their ambition and make positive career decisions.

 Keily is the 2015 Winner of the Women in the City Future Leaders Award and is listed on the City A.M.
 Women in the City Powerlist.
 In 2016 Keily won the First 100 Years Inspirational Woman in Law Award and shortlisted for the WeAreTheCity Rising Star in Law Award.
 Keily has two daughters who both want to be lawyers some day.